pnijjar/google-calendar-helpers/README.md

   calendars.
 - This project is colonialist: it has only been tested in English, in the `America/Toronto` timezone.
-- This project sources a file `config.py` that the end user can specify on the commandline.
-This is really dangerous unless you trust everybody who can run this script.
 - If you use a person's default calendar the title of the newsletter will be the same as their email.
 The person will have to edit the name of the calendar in order for the scripts to display something